 The next morning I awoke to find another guest had checked in so we took breakfast together.
 He had arrived late on a flight en route to along the coast and had no intention of staying in Barranquilla beyond breakfast before he caught his bus to Taganga where he intended to get stoned and scuba dive.
 He was on a year out “doing” South America, he had loved Bolivia yet firmly advised that there was “nothing to do in Argentina…except smash Coke in Buenos Aires”.
 Noted.

-Some of the natives lazily hung around the one storey, breezeblock houses and tiendas.
+Some of the natives lazily hung around the one story, breezeblock houses and tiendas.
 They eyed me curiously but without any hint of malevolence.
-There are 3 ways which one can access the peninsula. (i) On foot.
-However this is time consuming, no fun and furthermore deprives the area of one of its few income opportunities which are (ii) motor taxi (illegal motorbike pillion) or (iii) railroad car up the old, decrepit but still functioning track.
-Whilst (iii) is of course the most novel option the conductor could not justify the use of petrol for the sake of one passenger (besides that he seemed quite content to continue lazing in the sun) so directed me to his jovial & well fed nephew and his pride and joy in two wheel form.
+There are 3 ways in which one can access the peninsula. (i) On foot.
+However this is time-consuming, no fun and furthermore deprives the area of one of its few income opportunities which are (ii) motor taxi (illegal motorbike pillion) or (iii) railroad car up the old, decrepit but still functioning track.
+Whilst (iii) is, of course, the most novel option the conductor could not justify the use of petrol for the sake of one passenger (besides that he seemed quite content to continue lazing in the sun) so directed me to his jovial & well-fed nephew and his pride and joy in two-wheel form.
 I hopped on the back of the bike without as much as a helmet and off we went.

 The end of the line

-After 30 minutes staring at the sea it was time to head back.
+After 30 minutes of staring at the sea, it was time to head back.
 I fastened my headphones, set the “Drive” soundtrack (which I had been playing relentlessly) back the start and off we went.